TheWizardTower/boxoffice/README.md

 * Another issue with this design is, everybody has to stand in line to report a hit, because of how TVars work.
 You can probably get around this by calling addCount asynchronously, but it's still obnoxious.
+* This library should also track what specific URL on the website was hit, as well as what time.